microsoft/WhatTheHack/xxx-AKS-EnterpriseGrade/Coach/README.md

-# What The Hack - AKS-EnterpriseGrade - Coach Guide
+# What The Hack - AKS Enterprise-Grade - Coach Guide

 ## Introduction

-Welcome to the coach's guide for the AKS-EnterpriseGrade What The Hack.
+Welcome to the coach's guide for the AKS Enterprise-Grade What The Hack.
 Here you will find links to specific guidance for coaches for each of the challenges.

+This hack assumes attendees have a base level of knowledge of Kubernetes, including understanding core concepts & features such as:
+- Pods
+- Deployments
+- Services
+- Ingress
+- Helm
+- YAML configuration files
+- Kubernetes CLI => `kubectl`

+The focus of this hack is how Kubernetes and the Azure Kubernetes Service (AKS) interact with the rest of the Azure platform.
+If your organization is not familiar with the basics of Kubernetes, we recommend they complete the [Introduction To Kubernetes](../../001-IntroToKubernetes/) hack first.

-This hack includes an optional [lecture presentation](Lectures.pptx) that features short presentations to introduce key topics associated with each challenge.
+This hack includes an optional [lecture presentation](Lectures.pptx?raw=true) that features short presentations to introduce key topics associated with each challenge.
 It is recommended that the host present each short presentation before attendees kick off that challenge.

 **NOTE:** If you are a Hackathon participant, this is the answer guide.
 Don't cheat yourself by looking at these during the hack!
 Go learn something. :)